Incentivize Contribution and Learn Parameters Too: Federated Learning with Strategic Data Owners: Learning with arbitrary effective costs

-In \Cref{subsec:application}, we provide an example of an application of this setting where the NE is different from the social optima.
-Therefore, it is imperative to ask for a method where the social optima can be obtained in a NE.
-We address this in the following section.
+In \Cref{subsec:application}, we present an example where the NE is not socially optimal, motivating the need for a method to achieve the social optimum as a NE, which we address in the following section.